 When an information security policy is distributed outside the organisation, it should be redacted, with any sensitive information that might have been contained in it removed before such distribution.

-A must-have resource to establish, implement and maintain an ISMS
+A must-have resource to establish and maintain an ISMS

 Now available in softcover, Adobe eBook and Adobe ePub.